STEP 1 (INITIAL PAD SEATING)

-Real-world experienced driver – faster street bedding routine.
+Experienced driver – faster street bedding routine.

-We call this real world as it explains in a realistic and safe way how to accelerate this bed in the process.
 First, make sure you achieve the pad seating – we’re now going to bed the pads in with what we can describe as using “engine torque”.

 On a safe straight road with no cars close behind or in front at approx. 40-50 mph apply the brake to 30% or so pressure whilst continuing to press the accelerator to main vehicle speed for as long as safe to do so, you will need approximately a clear quarter mile to do this so make sure you have that.
 This will drag the brakes, get them hot and take them past the 400-500C level required for bed in and you may even smell brake odour.
 You may feel the pedal go a little spongy, if it gets too soft abort the process and start again later.
 What is too soft?
 Too soft means that you feel that the brakes are not responding well.